 - Research conducted at: Universiteit van Amsterdam

-Chapter 1: General introduction and scope of the thesis (Embargo until 28 April 2018)
+Chapter 1: General introduction and scope of the thesis (Embargo up to and including 28 April 2018)

-Chapter 3: Epithelial to mesenchymal transition and minimal residual disease monitoring in neuroblastoma (Embargo until 28 April 2018)
+Chapter 3: Epithelial to mesenchymal transition and minimal residual disease monitoring in neuroblastoma (Embargo up to and including 28 April 2018)

-Chapter 4: Circulating tumor DNA for disease monitoring in neuroblastoma (Embargo until 28 April 2018)
+Chapter 4: Circulating tumor DNA for disease monitoring in neuroblastoma (Embargo up to and including 28 April 2018)

-Chapter 7: Interim analysis of the prospective minimal residual disease monitoring study in high risk neuroblastoma (Embargo until 28 April 2018)
+Chapter 7: Interim analysis of the prospective minimal residual disease monitoring study in high risk neuroblastoma (Embargo up to and including 28 April 2018)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.